-The country that saw the greatest change in its hash rate relative to its pre-ban levels was actually the land down under, Australia.
+The country that saw the greatest change in its hash rate relative to its pre-ban levels was actually the land down under Australia.
 Its hash rate has increased over 5x over the time period.
-This could be explained by the fact that Australia has close financial and political relations with China, and simply because Australia is in close proximity to mainland China.
-Exiled miners likely sought refuge in Australia in order to plug back into the network quickly.
+This could be explained by the fact that Australia has close financial and political relations with China and simply because Australia is in close proximity to mainland China.
+Exiled miners likely sought refuge in Australia to plug back into the network quickly.

 The biggest winners in terms of share of the total hash rate were:

-The biggest losers during this time period were China (obviously), as well as France and Iran.
-Iran’s drop in hash rate can be explained by its own short ban of Bitcoin mining after mining was blamed for unplanned blackouts across the country.
+The biggest losers during this period were China (obviously), France, and Iran.
+Iran’s drop in hash rate can be explained by its own short ban on Bitcoin mining after mining was blamed for unplanned blackouts across the country.
 France’s drop could be a result of the uncertainty surrounding its cryptocurrency tax laws that may have scared miners away from the country.

 Note: There are some limitations with this data that I will address at the end of this piece.